Tanzania’s leading wildlife and nature conservation expert honored

 Members of the Tanzania Association of Tour Operators (TATO) named the Dr. Manongi an unsung conservation hero who had steered Ngorongoro Conservation Area Authority (NCAA) to become the best example of wildlife conservation area with multiple land use in Africa.

-Ngorongoro Conservation Area is on top among the most attractive sites in Tanzania and the East African region, pulling crowds of tourists every year.
+Ngorongoro Conservation Area is the top attraction among the most attractive sites in Tanzania and the East African region, drawing crowds of tourists every year.

 “Tour operators in Tanzania see Dr. Manongi as a conservation superman who is accomplished in protecting, expanding and promoting one of the country’s most treasured godsend, TATO Chief Executive Officer Sirili Akko said.